NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application/analytics_server_docker/README.md

     The entire process to start and stop the dockers can be automated using `start.sh` and `stop.sh`.

     If `start.sh` is going to be used, make sure that `xxx.xxx.xx.xx` is replaced by the IP ADDRESS of the host machine.
-Also replace `<YOUR GOOGLE_API_KEY>` with your own API KEY (Use this key for testing: AIzaSyA9nCK3AwnwsWMaFv4Ce_4wymC6ai3JEh0).
+Also replace `<YOUR GOOGLE_API_KEY>` with your own API KEY.

     `stop.sh` should be only used when the containers need to be stopped and the docker images have to be removed from the system.